List of Reborn! episodes: Season 9: The Final Battle (2010)

-Original video animations (OVA)
+OVAs

-DVD releases
+Home media releases

 Marvelous Entertainment, the Japanese company that handles the DVD distribution of the series, released the first volume on January 26, 2007.
 Each disc contains special features.
 A total of twenty-four volumes have been released in Japan as of February 27, 2009.
 Volumes twenty-five to twenty-eight are scheduled to have consecutive monthly releases this year.
 So far, only Region 2 coded DVDs have been released in Japan.

 Each volume has so far contained only one disc, with each containing four episodes, save the eighth volume ("Bullet 8"), which contains five episodes.
 Besides the secondary volume titles - Bullet, Battle, Daily Chapter, Burn, X.Burn and Choice - there are also subtitles below the Reborn! title in the Battle and Burn volumes.
 The Battle volumes are subtitled "vs Varia", while the Burn volumes are subtitled "The Future".

 On April 19, 2017, the first Blu-ray box was released, including episodes 1-73 and two bonus drama CDs.
 The second box includes episodes 74-141 and one bonus drama CD.
 Lastly the third box includes episodes 142-203 and also one bonus drama CD and a bonus disc.